 She has produced nearly 40 essays published in journals such as American Literature, Mississippi Quarterly, Forum for Modern Language Studies, Black Renaissance/Renaissance Noire, TransAtlantica, the Southern Quarterly, Black Camera, NKA, Phillis, Technoculture, and Labrys, along with edited collections.
 Her first books focus primarily on examining twentieth and twenty-first century texts in literature and culture and incorporate archival research materials.
 Her first book, Black Masculinity and the U.S. South: From Uncle Tom to Gangsta (Athens: University of Georgia Press, 2007), was selected by Choice Books among the "Outstanding Academic Titles of 2008," and by Eastern Book Company among the "Outstanding Academic Titles, Humanities, 2008."
-Her new book, Emancipation’s Daughters: Re-Imagining the National Body and Black Femininity beyond Aunt Jemima, is under contract with Duke University Press.
+Her new book, Emancipation's Daughters: Reimagining Black Femininity and the National Body, is forthcoming from Duke University Press.
 She authored a new foreword for the 2018 edition of William Bradford Huie’s He Slew the Dreamer: My Search for the Truth about James Earl Ray and the Murder of Martin Luther King published by the University Press of Mississippi.
 She is now working on several other monographs.
 In addition, she is finally returning to the manuscript for “‘Slim’: Being a Skinny Black Girl with an Eating Disorder in Reverse,” a critical memoir whose early drafts she wrote in her first years as an assistant professor.
-She edits the New Southern Studies Series at the University of Georgia Press, a book series that has published 22 titles, and for which she became co-editor in 2005.
+She edits the New Southern Studies Series at the University of Georgia Press, a book series that has published 24 titles, and for which she became co-editor in 2005.
 She serves on the Delta Research and Educational Foundation’s Sister Scholars Advisory Council affiliated with Delta Sigma Theta Sorority, Inc., and the Tompkins County Historical Commission of the Tompkins County Legislature.